 - To lunge your horse

-The aids that precede and accompany a whip aid are always: your intention, your energy, your body language, and ONLY THEN your whip aid if necessary and not the other way around…If you would do this the other way around, your horse will not learn to react (anymore) to your energy and body language.
-You make the horse dull.
+The whip supports your body, not the other way aroundThe word “support” is very important here!
+A driving whip aid without prior aids will be less effective or will be given too mechanically.
+The aids that precede and accompany a whip aid are always: your intention, your energy, your body language, and ONLY THEN your whip aid, if necessary.
+If you did this the other way around, your horse would not learn to react to your energy and body language; you would make the horse dull.

-Different types of whipsIn the Horsefulness Training system we use the following different type of whips.
+Different types of whipsIn the Horsefulness Training system, we use the following different type of whips.

 The short carriage driving whip